 Can you use AirTags to track pets or people?

 AirTags aren't designed to track pets.
-This is because if your dog or cat goes really off the grid, an AirTag won't be unless they somehow walk by somebody with an iPhone.
+This is because if your dog or cat goes really off the grid, an AirTag won't be useful unless they somehow walk by somebody with an iPhone.
 However, even though Apple doesn't exactly recommend it, you can use an AirTag to track your pets.
 There's a growing list of third-party AirTag accessories designed specifically for pets.

 When it comes to tracking people, Apple baked each AirTag with security features to prevent against it.
 If you have an iPhone running iOS 14.5 (or later) and an AirTag that isn't registered under your Apple ID is "following" you, then it'll alert you via a push notification from the Find My app.
 If you have an older iPhone that can't run iOS 14.5, or an Android smartphone, you'll still get a warning about orphan AirTags that may be in the vicinity because any AirTag that's been out of range of its parent phone will start making a noise after three days of isolation.